The Game of Cycles for Grids and Select Theta Graphs: Generalized Theta graphs

 \subsection{Issue of Short Odd Paths}

-There is an issue with having many short odd paths because when Player 1 does not have a chance to play these unmirrorable edges early on, and uses the above strategy, Player 2 may exploit their plans.
+There is an issue with having many short paths with odd number of vertices because when Player 1 does not have a chance to play these unmirrorable edges early on, and uses the above strategy, Player 2 may exploit their plans.

-For example, consider a path with an even number of edges that is adjacent to a path of one edge.
-If Player 1 does not have the chance to direct this path of length 1 beforehand, Player 2 may play the edges on the path with even edges.
-Since Player 1's response is to play the mirror-reverse of these moves, Player 1 will complete the path, and then Player 2 may direct the path with one edge to complete the cycle.
+For example, consider the situation where a path with an even number of edges and a path of one edge could potentially be directed to result in a a cycle cell.
+If Player 1 does not have the chance to direct the single edge beforehand, Player 2 may play the edges on the path with even edges.
+Since Player 1's response is to play the mirror-reverse of these moves, Player 1 will complete the path, and then Player 2 may direct the path with one edge to complete the cycle cell.

-For paths of length three, there is again an issue if Player 1 cannot make sure they play the unmirrorable edge early on.
-If not, Player 2 may play one of the primary edges of the path of length three.
+For paths with three edges, there is again an issue if Player 1 cannot make sure they play the unmirrorable edge early on.
+If not, Player 2 may play one of the primary edges of the path with three edges.
 This has two potentially negative outcomes.
 If Player 1 leaves this path the way it is, Player 2 could later direct the other primary edge such that there is an odd number of unmarkable edges on the path.
-If Player 1 plays the mirror-reverse move, there could be a similar situation as that described with the path with one edge.
+If Player 1 plays the mirror-reverse move, there could be a similar situation as described with the path with one edge.